-As we can see. modules A1-A3 have the highest contribution to total energy consumption.
-Energy in the form of electricity and natural gas is consumed in a vast quantity during the manufacture of glass mineral wool so we would expect the production modules to contribute the most to this impact category.
+As we can see, modules A1 - A3 have the highest contribution to total energy consumption.
+Energy in the form of electricity and natural gas is consumed in high quantities during the manufacture of glass mineral wool so we would expect the production modules to contribute the most to this impact category.